 Applications will be reviewed and selected through an advisory council.
-The council is made up of five disability rights and justice advocates, including Crip Camp’s Impact Campaign Managers, Stacey Park and Andraéa LaVant.
+The council is made up of five disability rights and justice advocates, including Crip Camp’s Impact Campaign Manager Andraéa LaVant.

 Applicants should meet the following criteria to be selected for a grant:

 Household includes a creative or activist, including community workers, care workers, artists, filmmakers, writers/bloggers, designers, etc.;